Updated: Aug 6

 Don’t dispense with technical discipline during the movement and make sure that you maintain strict posture throughout.

 Muscles worked: the muscle groups targeted when running are the quadriceps, hamstrings, gluteals, hip flexors, calves, thoracic diaphragm, tensor fascia latae, flexor hallucis brevis or longus, tibialis anterior, peroneals, core muscles, and upper body muscles (chest and back).
-And, of course, the cardiac muscle (aka the heart).
+And, of course, the cardo-respiratory muscles (the heart and diaphragm respectively).

 There are many physical and mental benefits to running.
-For example, running can improve your overall mental health due to the fact that the brain, during cardiovascular exercise, releases dopamine, norepinephrine and serotonin; collectively called the feel good chemicals (or the ‘runner’s high’).
+For example, running can improve your overall mental health due to the fact that the brain, during cardiovascular exercise, releases dopamine, norepinephrine and serotonin; collectively called the feel-good chemicals (also known as the runner's high).

 Don’t run off, there’s more!